ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/a-star-is-born-vinyl.markdown

 section1-content: "</p>Alongside Gaga and Cooper there are many co-writing credits\
   \ in the soundtrack: Jason Isbell, Willie Nelson’s son Lukas, Mark Ronson, Andrew\
   \ Wyatt, Julia Michaels and Justin Tranter… and many more!
 The set was released\
   \ on Oct.
-5 and its aiming to be nº1 on the Billboard 200 album charts!</p>\r\n\
+5 and its aiming to be nº1 on the Billboard 200 album charts!</p>\n<p>Maybe\
-  <p>Maybe It’s Time, Parking Lot, Out Of Time… are some of the amazing songs you\
+  \ It’s Time, Parking Lot, Out Of Time… are some of the amazing songs you can find\
-  \ can find in the soundtrack, so if you can’t wait to listen the full album… enter\
+  \ in the soundtrack, so if you can’t wait to listen the full album… enter the form\
-  \ the form below for a chance to win and get ready to get delighted by the voices\
+  \ below for a chance to win and get ready to get delighted by the voices of Lady\
-  \ of Lady Gaga and Bradley Cooper!</p>"
+  \ Gaga and Bradley Cooper!</p>\n"
 entry-title: "Win a Star is Born vinyl edition!"
-entry-content: "Enter the draw to win a Star is Born vinyl edition by completing the\
+entry-content: "<p>Enter the draw to win a Star is Born vinyl edition by completing\
-  \ form below before 23:59 on 12th of November 2018."
+  \ the form below before 23:59 on 12th of November 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Martin H. who won A star is born on vinyl edition!"
 winner-banner: "https://assets.expresslyapp.com/asset-1948b575-8210-4527-b92f-eb798734a0cf.jpg"